 Yes, you are right - but only to an extent.
-Although the responsibility of the city
+Although the responsibility of the city government, there is a lot that citizens can - and must - do too.

 Our government and its agencies are structured for citizen participation.
 There are processes and mechanisms in place that help us, directly and indirectly, influence many aspects of urban quality of life (including good roads, streetlights, uninterrupted water supply, etc.) and the money required to provide them.
 Quality of life and allocation of funds in city budgets are interrelated and directly impact one another.